emsilver987/Machine-Learning-Python-IBM/readME.md

 Each module is organized in its own folder within this repository.

+## Final Project

+As a capstone project for this course, I built a machine learning pipeline to predict whether it will rain today in Melbourne, Australia, using historical weather data.
+Here's a high-level summary of what I implemented:

+- **Data Source:**
+  Weather data from multiple Melbourne locations, cleaned and filtered for relevant entries.

+- **Feature Engineering:**
+  Mapped dates to seasons, renamed columns for clarity, and separated numerical and categorical features.

+- **Preprocessing Pipeline:**
+  Used `ColumnTransformer` to scale numeric features and one-hot encode categorical ones.
+Handled unknown categories and ensured the pipeline could be reused for both training and inference.

+- **Model Training & Tuning:**
+  Built and tuned a `RandomForestClassifier` and `LogisticRegression` using `GridSearchCV` with 5-fold cross-validation and stratified splits.
+Optimized for accuracy and balanced class weights due to class imbalance.

+- **Evaluation:**
+  Reported accuracy, precision, recall, and F1-score.
+Displayed confusion matrices using both `matplotlib` and `seaborn` for visual analysis.
+Identified top contributing features to model predictions using feature importance scores.

+This project gave me valuable hands-on experience in handling imbalanced classification problems, designing preprocessing workflows, evaluating multiple models, and visualizing performance.

 ## What I've Learned

 So far, the course has helped me: